The Black Boys rebellion: The Conococheague settlement

-When the Seven Years' War ended in 1763, the French surrendered to the British the vast territory known as New France.
+When the French and Indian War ended in 1763, the French surrendered the vast territory known as New France to the British.
 The Indigenous peoples previously aligned with the French began to see their power and influence wane.
-In an effort recover this influence, the Odawa war chief Pontiac united various Indigenous tribes in the Ohio Country and the Great Lakes region to prevent encroachment by Anglo-American settlers.
-Numerous forts were captured and eventually the conflict reached into western Pennsylvania and the Allegheny Mountains.
+In an effort recover this influence, the Odawa war chief Pontiac united various Indigenous tribes in the Ohio Country and the Great Lakes region to prevent encroachment by European colonists.
+Numerous forts were captured and the conflict spread into western Pennsylvania and the Allegheny Mountains.

 Centered in the valley of the Allegheny Mountains was the Conococheague Settlement, comprising land that straddled Conococheague Creek from western Maryland into south-central Pennsylvania.
 Settling this backcountry wilderness were Scotch-Irish and German immigrants.
-This land had been inexpensively offered by the Quaker government in Philadelphia, but the settlers were unaware that they served as a buffer between Indigenous territory and the more affluent settlements to the east.
-When Pontiac's warriors attacked frontier homesteads, killing their inhabitants, fear gripped the region much like in the early days of the Seven Years' War.
+This land had been inexpensively offered by the Pennsylvania government, but the settlers were unaware that they served as a buffer between Indigenous territory and the more affluent settlements to the east.
+When Pontiac's warriors attacked frontier homesteads, killing their inhabitants, fear gripped the region much like in the early days of the French and Indian War.

-When the year 1764 began, it looked as if the frontier of Pennsylvania was entering a peaceful interlude.
-Pontiac's forces had been defeated at the Battle of Bushy Run.
-Colonel Henry Bouquet was negotiating with the Indigenous peoples of the Ohio Country and it appeared that Europeans taken captive during the French and Indian War would soon be returning to their homes.
+When the year 1764 began, it looked as if the frontier of Pennsylvania had entered a peaceful interlude.
+Pontiac's forces had been defeated at the Battle of Bushy Run in August 1763.
+Colonel Henry Bouquet was negotiating with the Indigenous nations of the Ohio Country and it appeared that any Europeans taken captive during the French and Indian War would soon be returning to their homes.
 In order to prevent future conflict, Britain instituted a series of laws under the Royal Proclamation of 1763.
-Under these laws, Indians were forbidden to receive "war-like" trade items such as muskets, knives, tomahawks, gunpowder, and alcohol; and British subjects were forbidden to settle beyond the Proclamation Line, a line of demarcation that ran through the middle of present-day Pennsylvania and established the official edge of western expansion.
+Under these laws, Native Americans were forbidden to receive "war-like" trade items such as muskets, knives, tomahawks, gunpowder, and alcohol; and British subjects were forbidden to settle beyond the Proclamation Line, a line of demarcation that ran through the middle of present-day Pennsylvania and established the official edge of western expansion.

 In June 1764, hostilities again enveloped the region.
 On June 26, 1764, four Lenape warriors entered a log schoolhouse near present-day Greencastle and massacred ten children and their schoolmaster, Enoch Brown.
-Before arriving to the schoolhouse, these warriors had encountered a pregnant woman, Susan King Cunningham, near Fort Loudoun.
+Before arriving to the schoolhouse, they had encountered a pregnant woman, Susan King Cunningham, near Fort Loudoun.
 She was beaten to death, scalped, and the baby was cut from her body.
 These events horrified the German and Scots-Irish communities.